 - give you all the information you need

 - make sure you’re fully prepared

 They can arrange a court visit before the day so you can familiarise yourself with the layout of the courtroom.

-If you’re feeling vulnerable or intimidated by the offender, the court can provide a range of special measures, such as allowing you to give evidence behind a screen or via a video link from another room.
+If you’re feeling vulnerable or intimidated by the offender, or if a child or young person is giving evidence, the court may be able to provide a range of special measures, such as:

 Support if you've had a road traffic collision

 Support is available for all those involved in a road traffic collision, whether or not anyone’s injured.